 - A couple of anti-inflammatories are also added to the prescription.

 - Antibiotics are only recommended when phlebitis is due to an infection.

 Remedies for phlebitis

 This small fruit contains an immense quantity of nutrients, as well as properties that dilate the blood vessels like flavonoids, which help treat blood problems.
-It’s also an anti-inflammatory and helps reduce the pain, the swelling and the redness.

-Read also: The Benefits of Cranberry Juice
+Also read: The Benefits of Cranberry Juice

 2. Apply cold and heat